Terry Backer

-Terry Backer (August 3, 1954 - December 14, 2015), born Terrance Eddy Backer, was an American politician who served in the Connecticut House of Representatives from 1993 until his death in 2015.
+Terrance Eddy Backer (August 3, 1954 - December 14, 2015) was an American politician who served in the Connecticut House of Representatives from 1993 until his death in 2015, representing the 121st district as a Democrat.

-Early history
+Early life

 Backer was born in Stamford, Connecticut, to Henry Jacob Backer, Jr., and Catherine (née Lagana) Backer.
 He attended public schools in Norwalk, Connecticut, and later earned a license as a Merchant Marine Officer from the United States Coast Guard Examining Unit at New York City.

 Backer received an Arborist license from the Connecticut Tree Examining Board, certifying him as an expert in the care of trees.
-Backer is a third generation fisherman and engaged in lobster and shell fishing with his father in the Long Island Sound for many years.
+Backer is a third-generation fisherman and engaged in lobster and shell fishing with his father in the Long Island Sound for many years.